 For more than 75 years, the Center has been at the forefront of training undergraduates, medical, and graduate students in radiobiology, health physics, and medical physics.

 Resident Training program

-The faculty instructs medical residents in Radiology and Radiation Oncology in the Columbia University Vagelos College of Physicians & Surgeons and offers a citywide course for Radiology residents as part of their training.
+The faculty instructs medical residents in the Departments of Radiology and Radiation Oncology in the Columbia University Vagelos College of Physicians & Surgeons and offers a citywide course for Radiology residents as part of their training.

 MS Degree in Radiological Sciences

 Environmental Health Sciences investigates how environmental exposures to biological, chemical, and physical agents affect human health and disease.
 As the need to understand radiation exposure grows, so does the need for professionals with intensive scientific training.
 The Department of Environmental Health Sciences offers the Master of Science degree with a concentration in Radiological Sciences.

 Our curriculum is aimed at fulfilling an unmet need for public health expertise in understanding and communicating the health effects of radiation exposure.
 The unique focus of the Radiological Sciences track, the first such program offered by a School of Public Health, is at the intersection of environmental health science and the human health risks of radiation exposure arising from an accident, nuclear disaster, or terrorism.